Good Shepherd Lutheran Church is in prayer and study to determine

 Food Bank of the Albemarle -

-They are the recipient of our monthly food donations and weekly egg donations from the chickens we raise.
-We donate some of the proceeds from our Annual Spring Miracle Event to help support this organization.
+We donate some of the proceeds from our Bi-annual yard sale to help support this organization.

 Men's Breakfast Group -